ant-le/TechnoGen/README.md

 python3 training/train.py --config config/<config_name>.yml
 ```

 ## 2. Appraoch
   > [!NOTE]<br>
+  > The chosen procedure greatly differs from my initial plans.
+Some of the major changes are:
+  > -

-  > Deviations from planned milestone 1 ...
+  Deviations from planned milestone 1 ...
   The initial goal was to implement a music generator by the deadline of milestone 2.
 For now, this goal was reduced due to constraints in time and hardware and is planned to be added in future releases.